Cirkit Designer Logo

 Common Issues and Solutions

-• Solution: Check the LED connections and ensure the charger is receiving power.
-If the LEDs are damaged, consider replacing them.
+• Solution: Check the load connections and ensure the battery is properly charged.

 FAQs

-Q1: Can I use this charger for multi-cell batteries?
+Q1: Can I use this charger for multi-cell lithium-ion batteries?

-A1: No, this charger is designed specifically for single-cell lithium-ion or lithium-polymer batteries.
+A1: No, this charger is designed for single-cell lithium-ion batteries only.

 Q2: How do I adjust the charging current?

-A2: Connect an external resistor to the PROG pin.
-Refer to the datasheet for the resistor value corresponding to your desired current.
+A2: The charging current can be adjusted by replacing the onboard resistor.
+Refer to the manufacturer's datasheet for the resistor value corresponding to the desired current.

-Q3: Is it safe to leave the battery connected after it is fully charged?
+Q3: Is it safe to leave the battery connected after charging is complete?

 A3: Yes, the charger includes overcharge protection, so it is safe to leave the battery connected.